 To get started, you’ll need to make a list of large accounts in your niche.
 For example, if you sell beauty products, you’ll want to find large accounts from beauty bloggers.

-There are a few things to look for in the profiles results:
+There are a couple of things to look for in the profiles results:

 - A large following—usually 20k to 200k